Tips and assistance to combat fraud

 Fake emails are circulating about customs fees

-There are currently fraudulent emails from noreply@communications.com asking for customs fees to be paid for your bpost parcel with barcode CB773245529FE.
+There are currently fraudulent emails from info.notifications@bepost.com or noreply@communications.com asking for customs fees to be paid for a bpost parcel.
 Do not click on the link!

 These emails are phishing attempts. bpost is not the sender.